 Auckland is growing, and so are the numbers of visitors who want to experience the attractions the city offers.

-The APTR is a targeted rate introduced in 2017 to partly fund the activities of Auckland Tourism, Events and Economic Development (ATEED) activity to grow the visitor economy, including tourism marketing and events.
+The APTR is a targeted rate introduced in 2017 to partly fund Auckland Tourism, Events and Economic Development (ATEED) activity to grow the visitor economy, including tourism marketing and events.

-In 2018, we expanded the rate to include online accommodation providers to make it fairer to commercial providers (such as hotels, motels and serviced apartments, that benefit from ATEED's work in promoting the city.
+In 2018, we expanded the rate to include online accommodation providers to make it fairer to commercial providers (such as hotels, motels and serviced apartments) that benefit from ATEED's work in promoting the city to visitors.

 The APTR is charged at different levels depending on the zone (area) a property is located in.

 Properties in zone A or B are charged the APTR, properties in zone C are not.